 Do Some Stretches

 Stretching exercises is an effective way to relieve lower back pain.
-Gentle stretches help to loosen tight lower muscles which cause discomfort and stiffness.
+Gentle stretches help to loosen tight lower muscles which cause discomfort, stiffness and muscle fatigue syndrome.
 It is important to listen to your body as overexertion can cause further injuries.
 Incorporating regular stretching into your daily routine can help to reduce lower back pain and improve flexibility and mobility.

 You can check out this video by Ray of Health for some stretching exercises to relieve your lower back pain.